locple/LiquidCrystal_I2C_UTF8/README.md

 > :warning: Due to CGRAM limit, maximum of 8 different Vietnamese letters with diacritics can be printed on a screen, otherwise diacritics removed.
 > But it's usually adequate to print full of Vietnamese text on LCD0801, LCD0802, LCD1602.

-### Second header file:
+### Second header file
-This for UTF-8 character mapping to LCD ROM's built-in character set.
+For UTF-8 character mapping to LCD ROM's built-in character set.

 *Include one of the following files depending on LCD's ROM type*
 |                  | ROM_Standard_JP.h | ROM_Standard_EU.h |  ROM_Standard_RU.h | ROM_Surenoo_RU.h |